Parametric Semidefinite Programming: Geometry of the Trajectory of Solutions: Discussion

-One may also be interested in understanding how the main result of this paper specializes to restricted classes of TV-SDP, such as time-varying linear programming (TV-LP) and time-varying second order cone programming (TV-SOCP).
-In the first case, if the data are assumed to be continuous functions, one can easily construct an example of each type of behaviors of the trajectory of solutions described in Definitions 12-17.
-For example, for $t\in(-1,1)$ consider: \begin{enumerate} \item $\min\{x :x\ge 1+t\}$. \item $\min\{x :x\ge|t|\}$. \item $\min\{tx :-1\le x\le1\}$. \item $\min\{f(t)x :-1\le x\le1\}$, with $ f(t)=t$ if $ t\le0$, otherwise $f(t)=0 $. \item $\min\{0x :-g(t)\le x\le g(t)\}$, with $ g(t)=0$ if $ t\le0$, otherwise $g(t)=t $. \item $\min\{0x :-h(t)\le x\le h(t)\}$, with $h(t)=0$ if $t>0$, otherwise $h(t)=t\sin^2{\frac{\pi}{t}}$. \end{enumerate} At $t^*=0$, $x^*=0$ is 1. a regular point, 2. a non-differentiable point, 3. an isolated discontinuous multiple point, 4. a non-isolated discontinuous multiple point, 5 a continuous bifurcation point, 6 an irregular accumulation point.
-Hence, restricting to the class of TV-LP does not exclude any type of point.
-It follows that also in the case of TV-SOCP, a class that generalize TV-LP, all the type of points can possibly appear.
-From this point of view, it is surprising that the trajectories of solution to TV-SDP, a class of optimization problems much wider than TV-LP, does not present, in the general framework that we adopted, any behavior which does not already show up in TV-LP.
-However, we believe that under a set of assumptions more specific than the one that we adopted in Theorem \ref{thm: main_result}, some type of behaviors may be ruled out in TV-LP, but not in TV-SDP.
+\begin{enumerate} \item $\min\{x :x\ge 1+t\}$. \item $\min\{x :x\ge|t|\}$. \item $\min\{tx :-1\le x\le1\}$. \item $\min\{f(t)x :-1\le x\le1\}$, with $ f(t)=t$ if $ t\le0$, otherwise $f(t)=0 $. \item $\min\{0x :-g(t)\le x\le g(t)\}$, with $ g(t)=0$ if $ t\le0$, otherwise $g(t)=t $. \item $\min\{0x :-h(t)\le x\le h(t)\}$, with $h(t)=0$ if $t>0$, otherwise $h(t)=t\sin^2{\frac{\pi}{t}}$. \end{enumerate} At $t^*=0$, $x^*=0$ is 1. a regular point, 2. a non-differentiable point, 3. an isolated discontinuous multiple point, 4. a non-isolated discontinuous multiple point, 5 a continuous bifurcation point, 6 an irregular accumulation point.
+Hence, restricting to the class of {parametric} LP does not exclude any type of point.
+It follows that also in the case of SOCP, a class that generalize LP, all the type of points can possibly appear.
+From this point of view, it is surprising that the trajectories of solution to {parametric} SDP, a class of optimization problems much wider than LP, does not present, in the general framework that we adopted, any behavior which does not already show up in {parametric} LP.
+However, we believe that under a set of assumptions more specific than the one that we adopted in Theorem \ref{thm: main_result}, some type of behaviors may be ruled out in {parametric} LP, but not in {parametric} SDP.
 Take as an example non-differentiable points (see Def. \ref{def: type_non_diff}).
-If one assumes that the time dependence of the data is smooth, e.g. polynomial, non differentiable points can still appear in TV-SDP (see the first example of Section 4).
+If one assumes that the time dependence of the data is smooth, e.g. polynomial, non differentiable points can still appear in {parametric} SDP (see the first example of Section 4).
 This is due to the facial geometry of SDP, where positively curved surfaces appear, which must then entirely consist of extreme points (0-dimensional faces).
-Instead, in TV-LP, extreme points are always isolated, so that when the solution is unique, this must coincide with a fixed extreme point.
+Instead, in LP, extreme points are always isolated, so that when the solution is unique, this must coincide with a fixed extreme point.
 If the time dependence is smooth, this should imply that the feasible set, hence its extreme points, should also move smoothly, preventing non-differentiable points to show up.
-The investigation of such distinctions between TV-LP and TV-SDP may be an interesting direction for future research.
+The investigation of such distinctions between {parametric} LP and {parametric} SDP may be an interesting direction for future research.